JoaoVictorLong/JoaoVictorLong/README.md

 ### Hi there, me name is João Longo 👋
-I'm currently working on python and infrastructure, i love technology, music and after.
-Today i'm learning english in Dublin and working other thing.
+I'm currently working with python and infrastructure.
+I love technology, music and how things work.
+I spent a year in Dublin learning English, working, gaining new life experiences.
+I am currently looking for new job opportunities.
+Take a time to look what I made with code 😜.

 <div align="center">
   <a href="https://github.com/JoaoVictorLong">